Chambal River

 The Chambal River is a tributary of the Yamuna River in Central and Northern India, and thus forms part of the drainage system of the Ganges.
 The river flows north-northeast through Madhya Pradesh, briefly flowing through Rajasthan, then forming the boundary between Rajasthan and Madhya Pradesh before turning southeast to join the Yamuna in Uttar Pradesh state.

 The Chambal finds mention in ancient Hindu scriptures.
-The Hindu epic Mahabharata refers to the Chambal River as Charmanyavati: originating from the blood of thousands of animals sacrificed by the King Rantideva.
+The Hindu epic Mahabharata refers to the Chambal River as Charmanyavati: originating from the blood of thousands of cows sacrificed by the King Rantideva.

 History

 Vedic era

 During the Vedic era, the ancient name of Chambal river was Charmanvati, meaning the river on whose banks leather is dried.
 In due course of time, this river became famous as the river of ‘charman’ (skin) and was named as Charmanvati.

 The epic Sanskrit narrative the Mahabharata, refers to the Chambal river as the Charmanyavati : originating from the blood of thousands of animals sacrificed by the King Rantideva.

 "So large was the number of animals sacrificed in the Agnihotra of that king that the secretions flowing from his kitchen from the heaps of skins deposited there caused a veritable river which from this circumstance, came to be called the Charmanwati."

 Chambal area was part of Shakuni's kingdom and the dice-game played thereabouts.
 After the attempted disrobing of Draupadi (the daughter of Drupada) she cursed anyone who would drink the water of the Charmanwati river.
 Thus it is believed that due to the curse by Draupadi, have helped the Chambal to survive unpolluted by man, and its many animal inhabitants to thrive relatively untouched.
 The Chambal remains one of India's most pristine rivers.